Kushan Empire: Kushan monetary system

 The Kushans used gold ingots as part of their monetary system, as shown by the gold treasure discovered in 1972 in Dalverzin Tepe.
-The main objects from the treasure were circular and parallelepipedic ingots, followed by various decorative objects and jewelry items.
+The main objects from the treasure were circular and parallelepipedic ingots, followed by various decorative objects and jewellery items.
 The circular ingots used to be progressively cut up as needed, depending on the amount required for a transaction.
-On the contrary, the parallelepipedic ingots were used to stock wealth in a not-divisible form; these ingots bear inscriptions in Kharoshthi mentioning their weight and the god Mitra (protector of contractuel relations) These ingots are all ttributed to the monetary system of the Kushan Empire.
+On the contrary, the parallelepipedic ingots were used to stock wealth in a not-divisible form; these ingots bear inscriptions in Kharoshthi mentioning their weight and the god Mitra (protector of contractual relations) These ingots are all attributed to the monetary system of the Kushan Empire.

 The coinage of the Kushans was abundant and an important tool of propaganda in promoting each Kushan ruler.
 One of the names for Kushan coins was Dinara, which ultimately came from the Roman name Denarius aureus.
 The coinage of the Kushans was copied as far as the Kushano-Sasanians in the west, and the kingdom of Samatata in Bengal to the east.
 The coinage of the Gupta Empire was also initially derived from the coinage of the Kushan Empire, adopting its weight standard, techniques and designs, following the conquests of Samudragupta in the northwest.
 The imagery on Gupta coins then became more Indian in both style and subject matter compared to earlier dynasties, where Greco-Roman and Persian styles were mostly followed.

 It has long been suggested that the gold contained in Kushan coins was ultimately of Roman origin, and that Roman coins were imported as a consequence of trade and melted in India to mint Kushan coins.
 However, a recent archaeometallurgical study of trace elements through proton activation analysis has shown that Kushan gold contains high concentrations of platinum and palladium, which rules out the hypothesis of a Roman provenance.
 To this day, the origin of Kushan gold remains unknown.

 Contacts with Rome

 Several Roman sources describe the visit of ambassadors from the Kings of Bactria and India during the 2nd century, probably referring to the Kushans.

 Historia Augusta, speaking of Emperor Hadrian (117–138) tells:

 Also in 138, according to Aurelius Victor (Epitome‚ XV, 4), and Appian (Praef., 7), Antoninus Pius, successor to Hadrian, received some Indian, Bactrian, and Hyrcanian ambassadors.

 Some Kushan coins have an effigy of "Roma", suggesting a strong level of awareness and some level of diplomatic relations.

-The summer capital of the Kushan Empire in Begram has yielded a considerable amount of goods imported from the Roman Empire—in particular, various types of glassware.
+The summer capital of the Kushan Empire in Kapisa has yielded a considerable amount of goods imported from the Roman Empire—in particular, various types of glassware.
 The Chinese described the presence of Roman goods in the Kushan realm:

 Parthamaspates of Parthia, a client of Rome and ruler of the kingdom of Osroene, is known to have traded with the Kushan Empire, goods being sent by sea and through the Indus River.